tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 ## Why is cleartext DNS OK? {#cleartext-dns}

 In comparison to {{?I-D.kazuho-protected-sni}}, wherein DNS Resource Records are signed via a server private key, ESNIKeys have no authenticity or provenance information.
-This means that any attacker which can inject DNS responses or poison DNS caches can supply clients with fake ESNIKeys or strip the ESNIKeys from the response.
+This means that any attacker which can inject DNS responses or poison DNS caches, which is a common scenario in client access netowrks, can supply clients with fake ESNIKeys (so that the client encrypts SNI to them) or strip the ESNIKeys from the response.
 However, in the face of an attacker that controls DNS, no SNI encryption scheme can work because the attacker can replace the IP address, thus blocking client connections, or substituting a unique IP address which is 1:1 with the DNS name that was looked up (module DNS wildcards).
 Thus, allowing the ESNIKeys in the clear does not make the situation significantly worse.

-Clearly, DNSSEC (if the client validates and hard fails) is a defense against this form of attack, but DoH/DPRIVE are also defenses against DNS attacks by attackers on the local network, which is a common case where SNI encryption is useful.
+Clearly, DNSSEC (if the client validates and hard fails) is a defense against this form of attack, but DoH/DPRIVE are also defenses against DNS attacks by attackers on the local network, which is a common case where SNI.
+Moreover, as noted in the introduction, SNI encryption is less useful without encryption of DNS queries in transit via DoH or DPRIVE mechanisms.

 ## Comparison Against Criteria